ddnexus/pagy/docs/how-to.md

 [materialize](extras/materialize.md), [semantic](extras/semantic.md), [tailwind](api/stylesheets.md/#pagy-tailwind-scss)
 and [uikit](extras/uikit.md) that come with a decent styling provided by their respective framework.

-If you need to further customize the styles provided by the extras, in most you don't necessary need to override the helpers: here are a few alternatives:
+If you need to further customize the styles provided by the extras, you don't necessary need to override the helpers in most of
+them: here are a few alternatives:

 - Check wether the specific extra offers customization (e.g. [bulma](extras/bulma.md))
 - Define the CSS styles to apply to the pagy CSS classes